AstaJoks/Ri-cine-photo/README.md

 The website is easy to navigate, it is very clean, using minimal colours and fonts.
 It is also responsive for different screen sizes.

-A good photography website is a showcase for photos, so users will be able to find RI work portfolio using a photo gallery and fill in the contact form to get in touch.
-RI social media accounts are also included on the website so users can keep up to date by following him.
+A good photography website is a showcase for photos, so users will be able to find 'RI' work portfolio using a photo gallery and fill in the contact form to get in touch.
+'RI' social media accounts are also included on the website so users can keep up to date by following him.

 ![Responsice Mockup]()